Does a California Hospital Have the Right to Attach the Proceeds of My Settlement Instead of Billing My Health Insurance or Medicare?

 A competent California auto accident attorney is going to intercede quickly to avoid a hospital seizing all the money available to you.
 First, the hospital must justify that their bill is customary for the services that they rendered.
 It should be no surprise to you that hospitals pad their bills with great expense.
 Therefore a careful review of the days in the hospital, the supplies used, and the charged amount is necessary.

-Additionally your Los Angeles auto accident lawyer can rely upon documents from other local hospitals to prove reasonable charges and services.
+Additionally your OC auto accident lawyer can rely upon documents from other local hospitals to prove reasonable charges and services.
 By comparison of the bills asserted by the emergency room and hospital to other local hospitals, we can quickly ascertain what bills are out of line and why.

 If you've gone to an Orange County Hospital, there are local regulations on the amount that can be charged by a hospital for services.
 Additionally an Orange County auto accident lawyer will and should immediately notify the third-party defendant insurance carrier that they are not to make any payments to the hospital without permission.
 The attorney can then write letters to the hospital encouraging them to bill health insurance and Medicare rather than taking all the settlement.